In Honor of Professor Shelley Akabas on the Occasion of Her Retirement

 And they are deeply grateful to Professor Akabas for helping them grow their pathways in directions they might not themselves have considered.
 Every year, unrivaled numbers of alumni convey their appreciation, always referencing her unselfish dedication to their professional development and advancement.

-Please join the School of Social Work in expressing your gratitude and best wishes to Professor Shelley Akabas, who will shortly be Professor Emerita, by entering a comment in the space below.
-Let’s show her how proud we are that she will forever be a part of the School’s history as well as how much we appreciate the contributions she has made to the lives of so many who have passed through our doors.
+We would like to express our gratitude and best wishes to Professor Shelley Akabas, who will shortly be Professor Emerita.
+We are proud that she will forever be a part of the School’s history and we deeply appreciate the contributions she has made to the lives of so many who have passed through our doors.